<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 On-demand delivery is often used for local orders, fulfilled from nearby stores or warehouses.
 Scheduled deliveries mostly come from bigger warehouses owned by retailers or logistics companies.

 Planned and on-demand delivery management can be handled in-house or by a third-party service.
-But with third-party services, like a delivery company, the delivery rules might differ.
-For example, with on-demand delivery, the final destination can be changed, just like with scheduled delivery.
+But with third-party services, like a delivery company, the rules might differ.
+For example, with on-demand delivery, the final destination can be changed.
+This is the same when shipment is scheduled for delivery.

 The optimal choice?
 Offer both.